Result

 How This Gratuity Calculator Works

-The result helps you plan your finances better, whether you are evaluating a job change, planning for retirement, or simply want to understand what portion of your CTC goes toward gratuity.
+The result helps you plan your finances — whether you are evaluating a job change, planning for retirement, or assessing what portion of your CTC is committed as gratuity.
+To understand your full take-home picture, also see our Salary In-Hand Calculator.

 Gratuity Calculation Formula